BijoySingh/AndroidBasicsLibrary/README.md

         .setOnScrollListener(onScrollListener) // optional
         .build();
 ```
+or the usual way will also work of course.

 A full fledged example can be seen in my [TutorialApp](https://github.com/BijoySingh/TutorialApp).
 The class ```RVAdapter``` is well documented to understand the other helper functions.